-Child Marriage
+Child Marriage in Iran

-Based on the religious structure that governs Iran, puberty and the beginning of the first menstruation in girls are considered as the threshold of transition from childhood to adulthood.
-Reaching this physical and biological threshold means a person’s suitability and eligibility for marriage.Regardless of the real age and ability to manage marital life in some developing countries early marriage is considered an economic measure that can improve the economic status of the family.
+Based on the religious structure that governs some regions and countries, puberty and the beginning of the first menstruation in girls are considered as the threshold of transition from childhood to adulthood.
+Reaching this physical and biological threshold means a person’s suitability and eligibility for marriage.Regardless of the real age and ability to manage marital life in some developing countries, early marriage is considered an economic measure that can improve the economic status of the family.
 Although the title of child marriage is assigned to both sides of marriage, i.e. young girls and boys, but the bitter reality of the society shows that the consequences and effects of child marriage are much more serious and dangerous for the girls.

 Read more